Genivia/SJOT/README.md

 SJOT schemas convert to JSON schema draft v4 without loss of schema details.

-The `SJOT.check()` API runs a schema checker that verifies schema satisfiability, so you do not have to worry about schemas with conflicting one/any/all/dep constraints that reject all data.
+The `SJOT.check()` API runs a schema checker that verifies schema satisfiability, so you never have to worry about schemas with conflicting one/any/all/dep constraints that reject all data.

 Live validator and converter at <https://genivia.com/get-sjot.html#demo>